By Dr. Natasha Turner ND

 Raise your glass if you are healthy in all the right ways!
 Resveratrol, a compound in grapes, displays antioxidant and other positive properties.
 A 2011 study in The Journal of Biological Chemistry by researchers at the University of Texas Health Science Center in San Antonio found that resveratrol also stimulates the expression of adiponectin.
 Both adiponectin and resveratrol display anti-obesity, anti-insulin resistance and anti-aging properties.
 You can also take resveratrol supplements: I suggest two capsules daily on rising.

 Yes, you read that correctly: carbs in the evening are actually good for you!
 According to a 2012 research study completed at the Hebrew University of Jerusalem, an experimental diet with carbohydrates eaten mostly at dinner, rather than during the day, seems to benefit people suffering from severe and morbid obesity.
 This diet seems to influence the secretion patterns of the hormones responsible for hunger and satiety, as well as the hormones associated with metabolic syndrome, including a boost in the daytime production of adiponectin.

 8. Simple as Zinc at Bedtime

 The level of adiponectin increased significantly in subjects who received 50 mg of zinc compared to a control group, according to a study published in the Iranian Journal of Diabetes and Obesity (June 2012).
 Take 50 mg of zinc citrate or zinc picolinate for a maximum of 12 weeks only, then reduce the dose or switch to a multivitamin containing zinc.
-Clear Zinc 50 and Clear Zinc 30 are both fantastic zinc capsules we have at the clinic.
+Zinc and Whey Isolate are both fantastic zinc capsules we have at the clinic.

 (Image courtesy of Unsplash)